-- programs, as well as those involving double majors or combined bachelor's/master's degrees. - 3.
+- have been officially designated by the Board of Governors as five-year programs, as well as those involving double majors or combined bachelor's/master's degrees. - 3.
 For students earning a baccalaureate degree other than the first, the surcharge shall be applied to all counted credit hours that exceed 110% of the minimum additional credit hours needed to earn the additional baccalaureate degree.